christiangerbig/christiangerbig/README.md

 I’m looking to collaborate on front end (with React or Vue) or full stack (MERN or MEVN) projects.
 Currently I'm improving my JavaScript skills regarding clean code and code quality.

-When I'm not developing I explore the deep worlds of music on YouTube to discover new songs and bands.
+When I'm not developing, I listen to music or explore the deep worlds of music on YouTube to discover new songs and bands.

 I already worked on these projects: